Wimpole through the ages

 Edward Harley, Earl of Oxford and Mortimer

-Lord Hardwicke, the first Earl of Hardwicke and Lord Chancellor, bought Wimpole in 1739.
-He rebuilt the north and south fronts of the house in red brick with portland stone dressings.
-Harley's cabinet rooms were made into one ground floor gallery for Lord Hardwicke's famous picture collection.
+Philip Yorke (1690–1764), the 1st Earl of Hardwicke and Lord Chancellor, bought Wimpole in 1739.
+He rebuilt the north and south fronts of the house in red brick with Portland Stone dressings.
+Harley's cabinet rooms were made into one ground-floor gallery for his prodigious picture collection.

-The second Earl of Hardwicke was more interested in books and manuscripts than political life so Wimpole once again become the centre of a great book and manuscript collection.
-It was the second Earl of Hardwicke who, in the 1760s, commissioned 'Capability' Brown to landscape the North park including the building of a gothic tower, still standing today; shallow belts of trees and sepentine lakes crossed by a 'Chinese' bridge.
+The 2nd Earl of Hardwicke (1720–90) was more interested in books and manuscripts than political matters so Wimpole once again became the centre of a great book and manuscript collection.
+It was the 2nd Earl who, in the 1760s, commissioned 'Capability' Brown to landscape the North Park including the building of a gothic tower, still standing today, and shallow belts of trees and serpentine lakes crossed by a 'Chinese' bridge.

-The third Earl of Hardwicke was a politician with an interest in architecture and agricultureal improvement.
-Uniting these interests, in 1790, he commissioned Sir John Soane, celebrated architect, to make dramatic alterations to the interior of the house including the stunning Yellow Drawing Room, Bath House and the Bookroom and secondly to build a model farm.
+The 3rd Earl of Hardwicke (1757–1834) was a politician with an interest in architecture and agricultural improvement.
+Uniting these interests, in 1790 he commissioned Sir John Soane to make dramatic alterations to the interior of the house, including the Yellow Drawing Room, Bath House and the Book Room and to build a model farm.

-Vice Admiral Charles Yorke ('Old Blowhard') became the fourth earl in 1834.
+Vice-Admiral Charles Yorke (1799–1873), also known as 'Old Blowhard', became the 4th Earl in 1834.
 With rigorous efficiency he regulated the estate finances.
-Changes to the house and gardens included the new servant wing, giant conservatory and new stable block.
+Changes to the house and gardens included the new servants' wing, giant conservatory and new stable block.
 He even founded an estate fire brigade.
 He entertained Queen Victoria and Price Albert for two days in 1843.

-The fifth Earl of Hardwicke was an inveterate gambler, in the circle of the Prince of Wales and was known as 'Champagne Charlie'.
-He emassed huge debts with the Agar-Robartes Bank, and Wimpole was put up for sale but failed to find a buyer.
+The 5th Earl of Hardwicke (1836–97) was an inveterate gambler in the circle of the Prince of Wales and was known as 'Champagne Charlie'.
+He amassed huge debts with the Agar-Robartes Bank, and Wimpole was put up for sale but failed to find a buyer.
 Lord Robartes took over the house and estate in his capacity of chairman of the bank.

-Lord Robartes, the sixth Viscount Clifden, took over Wimpole from Charles Yorke and settled Wimpole on his son Gerald in 1906.
-The maintenance of Lanhydrock and Wimpole proved too expensive, and Gerald Agar Robartes, the 7th Viscount Clifton felt obliged to move to Lanhydrock in Cornwall.
-Wimpole was then only occupied occasionaly, usually for game shooting, racing at Newmarket or cricket in front of the house.
+Lord Robartes, the 6th Viscount Clifden, took over Wimpole from Charles Yorke and settled Wimpole on his son Gerald in 1906.
+The maintenance of the family's other house at Lanhydrock in Cornwall and Wimpole proved too expensive, and Gerald Agar Robartes, the 7th Viscount Clifton felt obliged to move to Lanhydrock.
+Wimpole was then occupied only occasionally, usually for game shooting, racing at Newmarket or cricket in front of the house.